Cooking Gorgeous

 Serving Suggestions

-Alternatively, you can serve them with a bowl of Turkish Shepherd Salad (Coban Salatasi), Lebanese Fattoush Salad, or Cacik (Turkish Yoghurt with Cucumbers).
+You can also serve them with a bowl of Turkish Shepherd Salad (Coban Salatasi), Lebanese Fattoush Salad, or Cacik (Turkish Yoghurt with Cucumbers).

 Recipe FAQs